TreyBastian/pxlai/README.md

-# PixlAI - The broken browser pixel editor no one wanted built with AI
+# PxlAI - The broken browser pixel editor no one wanted built with AI

 Over the course of a week on Twitch I decided to try and develop a fully featured pixel art editor using nothing but LLM promps.